folkforms/markdown-to-x/docs/args.md

 `-t/--template` template document.
 Specifies the [template document](template.md) to use.

 `-o/--output` output folder.
-Specifies the output folder to place the generated files.
+Specifies the output folder for the generated files.